ddast/xandra-server/README.md

 Usually starting xandra without parameters should suffice.
 It is, however, possible to start the server on a different port.
 ```
-xandra             start server on default port 64296
+Usage: xandra [-4|-6] [PORT]
-xandra [PORT]      start server on port [PORT]
+Start xandra server on port PORT (default 64296).

+  -4          use only IPv4
+  -6          use only IPv6
-xandra --help      display this help and exit
+  --help      display this help and exit

 ```

 ## Installation